dustinlacewell/vcv-minilab3/docs/src/content/docs/users.md

    - Use slew limiting for smooth transitions
    - Configure encoder resolution and speed to taste

+#### Why can't I use Channel 16?

+Channel 16 is reserved for communicating with your MiniLab3's pads.

 #### Why not multiplex the faders?

 Knobs have rotational symmetry.
 As you change between pads, it doesn't matter what the knobs current values are.
 The physical knob can't be out of sync.